jt-helsinki/shortcuts/docker.md

 #### Delete all containers
 `docker rm  -f $(docker ps -a -q)`

-Note, be careful using this as deleting the `amazon/amazon-ecs-agent:latest` container means the ECS service will no longer run.
+**NOTE:** when using AWS ECS be careful using this as deleting the `amazon/amazon-ecs-agent:latest` container means the ECS service will no longer run.
 If this does happen, simply recreate the service in the ECS cluster setup.

 #### Explore container by container ID     (very handy for viewing filesystem of container)ls
 `docker exec -t -i container-id bash`